Child Protection Enquiries (Section 47)

 - Help other agencies understand the reasons for concerns about the child's safety and welfare;

 - Decide whether or not police investigations reveal grounds for instigating criminal proceedings;

 - Make available to other professionals any evidence gathered to inform discussions about the child's welfare; and

 - Follow the guidance set out in Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures, where a decision has been made to undertake a joint interview with the child as part of the criminal investigations.

 Health professionals should:

-- Undertake appropriate medical tests, examinations or observations, to determine how the child's health or development may be being impaired; This may include a paediatric assessment to examine any injuries or to consider any allegations/disclosures made by the child;
+- Undertake appropriate medical tests, examinations or observations, to determine how the child's health or development may be being impaired;

 - Provide any of a range of specialist assessments.
 For example, physiotherapists, occupational therapists, speech and language therapists and child psychologists may be involved in specific assessments relating to the child's developmental progress.
 The lead health practitioner (probably a consultant paediatrician, or possibly the child's GP) may need to request and coordinate these assessments; and